Partner Country of the Month: United Kingdom

 -

-Cooperations with Universities in Switzerland
+Cooperations with Universities in the United Kingdom

 You can find all cooperations of TU Dresden in our database.
 Under Questionnaires, the experiences of previous exchange students can help you with impressions of our partner universities.
 Asking professors in your own faculty who might have direct contacts to your partner university of choice is also a good idea.
 Here you can find the contact persons and application deadlines for your faculty.

-Cooperation via Erasmus+
+Cooperations via Erasmus+

 - About Erasmus+